Girl dead, 3 family members hurt in Oklahoma house explosion | Law-Order

 Girl dead, 3 family members hurt in Oklahoma house explosion

 A girl was killed and her parents and brother were injured when their home in Oklahoma City exploded Thursday morning, fire officials said.
-The ages of the girl or her brother were not immediately released, but both are younger than 18, according to District Fire Chief Benny Fulkerson.
-The boy and the parents were taken to a hospital with burn injuries in undisclosed condition, Fulkerson said.

-No names were released.
-The explosion does not appear intentional, Fulkerson said.
+The coroner has identified the girl as Berklee Maguire, 14.
+Her parents and brother were hospitalised with burns, said District Fire Chief Benny Fulkerson.

 The explosion occurred just before 7 am in northeast Oklahoma City and destroyed the home while also damaging at least three nearby houses, Fulkerson said.

-"When we arrived there was no active fire, it was a completely leveled home with debris up and down the street," Fulkerson said.
-The cause wasn't known, but Fulkerson said the home had propane, not natural gas.
+"When we arrived, there was no active fire, it was a completely levelled home with debris up and down the street," he said.

+Neighbour Patti Wommer said Shawn Maguire, the girl's father, said he plugged in a coffee pot, received a shock and the house exploded.
+"We heard Shawn, the dad, crying because he could not find his family and he could not see.
+We helped him through the street.
+Another neighbour helped the mother, the wife.
+And another neighbour helped the son.
+And then we could not find the daughter," Wommer said.

+The blast may have been caused by an illegal log lighter in the fireplace, said Nicholas Nadeau, safety code enforcement officer with the Oklahoma State Liquified Petroleum Gas Administration, which is leading the investigation.
+The device had a faulty pilot safety shutoff and the pilot light went out, filling multiple rooms with propane gas vapour, he said..

 - READ MORE ON: